MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagbusinesshomepage-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: bd3e4568-9730-4648-ba31-28813b5bb471
-description: "Contains the URL of the home page for the business."
+description: "Contains the URL of the home page for the business.
+These properties are used as a link to the contact's business home page."
 ---

 # PidTagBusinessHomePage Canonical Property